hiperiondev/Long_Wire_Antenna/README.md

 **11. Core saturation model accuracy:**
 The core saturation estimate in Sheet 5 Section 6 uses Faraday's law with the manufacturer-quoted effective area Ae and a nominal Bmax.
 This is a useful first approximation, but actual power handling also depends on copper loss (winding resistance and skin effect), core thermal resistance and ambient temperature, and the VSWR at the operating frequency.
 Derate 50% for continuous digital modes.

+**12. The "450 Ω feedpoint" is an approximation, not a guarantee:**
+The assumption that a non-resonant random wire presents approximately 450 Ω is a useful rule of thumb — not a measured fact.
+Measured data (see Ham Radio Outside the Box, 2024) for actual wires shows impedance on many bands may be substantially below 450 Ω, and the reactive component (X) is often large.
+This means a 9:1 UnUn may over-transform the impedance on some bands, resulting in a VSWR lower than expected but occasionally higher than calculated.
+The impedance model in this workbook uses a cosine-based heuristic that captures the broad shape of Z variation; always verify with a VNA or antenna analyzer in your specific installation.

 ---

 ## 9. Glossary